You may not be able to.

 If you’re told that the account doesn’t exist when you attempt to sign in, you can attempt to create it right then and there.
 It may be available.

-If you can’t get your old email address back, it’s critical to take one more step: visit all the sites and services where you were using it, and change them to an email address you have access to.
+If you find yourself in this situation, do what you can to get your account back, or re-create it with the same email address.
+If you can’t, it’s critical to take one more step: visit all the sites and services where you were using it, and change them to an email address you have access to.

-And then remember to keep that account active by logging in periodically.
+And then remember to keep that account active by logging in from time to time.

 when I log into hotmail ..The page comes up blank except down the left side and it doesnt work..click email will not work..I am a senior and used this for long years ..Saved pictures of my dead husband .
 I can’t get anything ..WHY ??